jbilcke-hf/aitube2/README.md

 ## What is AiTube?

-AiTube 2 is a reboot of [AiTube 1](https://x.com/danielpikl/status/1737882643625078835) a project made in 2023 which generated AI videos in the background using LLM agents, to simulate an AI generated YouTube.
+AiTube 2 is a reboot of [AiTube 1](https://x.com/danielpikl/status/1737882643625078835), a project made in 2023 which generated AI videos in the background using LLM agents, to simulate an AI generated YouTube.

-In [AiTube 2](https://x.com/flngr/status/1864127796945011016), this concept upside down, and instead now everything is generated on demand (when the user types something in the latent search input) and on the fly (video chunks are generated within a few seconds and streamed continuously).
+In [AiTube 2](https://x.com/flngr/status/1864127796945011016), this concept is put upside down: now the content is generated on demand (when the user types something in the latent search input) and on the fly (video chunks are generated within a few seconds and streamed continuously).

 This allows for new ways of consuming AI generated content, such as collaborative and interactive prompting.